acc15/asus-downloader-chrome/README.md

 Provided credentials won't be send anywere and will stored only on your current machine.

+## Usage

+Right-click on any link and select 'Download with ASUS Download Master'.
+Torrent files are auto-detected so you don't need to worry about this.
+You will see notification about success or error.

 ## Supported versions

 Tested on RT-AC88U and Download Master ver.
 3.1.0.104